-- Building setbacks and stepbacks will be in accordance with Section 3.2 Setbacks and stepbacks. - Building height shall be in accordance with Section 3.1.
-In no case will 1 storey buildings be eligible.
-This Plan encourages the development of 2-3 storey buildings. - Façades will be in accordance with Section 3.4 - Façade Articulation and Section 3.5 - Façade Composition, as applicable to new buildings.
+- Building height shall be in accordance with Section 3.1.
+In no case will 1 storey buildings be permitted.
+This Plan encourages the development of 2-3 storey buildings. - Building setbacks and stepbacks will be in accordance with Section 3.2 Setbacks and stepbacks. - Façades will be in accordance with Section 3.3 - Façade Articulation and Section 3.4 - Façade Composition, as applicable to new buildings.
 Windows and doors will be in accordance with Section 3.6, as applicable to new buildings. - Roofs for new buildings will be in accordance with Section 3.7 Roofs. - Building materials and colours will be in accordance with Section 3.8 - Materials as applicable for new buildings. - Awnings, where proposed, will be in accordance with Section 3.10 Awnings.

-Signage as part of new buildings will be in accordance with Section 4.0 - Signage Guidelines.

-Parking area improvements and landscaping will be in accordance with the design requirements for parking area improvements and landscape buffers in Section 3.3.
+- Signage as part of new buildings will be in accordance with Section 4.0 - General Signage Guidelines. - Any parking area improvements and site planning will be in accordance with the design requirements for parking area improvements and landscape buffers in Section 3.1.4 - Design Eligibility Criteria for the Property and Parking Area Improvement Grant of this Plan.